Fukubi/OOPWithC/README.md

 ## About

-This repository tries to use and explain POO concepts in C, that is Procedural Oriented, note that I don't know if this is a recommended way of doing things and all the things that are here were used for study purposes only.
+This repository tries to use and explain OOP concepts in C, that is Procedural Oriented, note that I don't know if this is a recommended way of doing things and all the things that are here were used for study purposes only.

 ## Class like Structs